teuteuguy/afmw-docs/_labs/00-setup-the-code.md

 ![IoT Core 9]({{ "/assets/images/labs/lab-0/iotcore-9.png" | relative_url }})

-**Note:** Do not lose this zip file, it contains your thing's private key file which cannot be retrieved again.
+**Note 4:** Do not lose this zip file, it contains your thing's private key file which cannot be retrieved again.
 {: .notice--warning}

 **ProTip:** If you lose the files, no worries, you can always create a new certificate for the thing and attach it.
 Just make sure to revoke and delete the lost one.